uber-go/guide/style.md

 </td></tr>
 </tbody></table>

-Rationale: Structure of JSON/YAML, including field names, is a contract.
-In order to make it more explicit, always use field tags to specify the name of the field in marshaled data, because otherwise you may change the JSON/YAML format if you rename certain fields during some refactoring.
+The structure of JSON, YAML, and other formats, including field names, is a contract.
+In order to make that contract more explicit, field name struct tags should be used to ensure that fields names are consistent and do not change unexpectedly when changes to the structs fields are made.

 ## Performance